 Mike, you’ve convinced me to rear-face past 1, 2, and even 3.
 Now help me do it!
 What are good seats for extended rear-facing until 4 or 5 (or until Kindergarten!)?

 Things have never been better in terms of ERF potential here in the United States.
 I’ve reviewed dozens of seats that will let your kids rear-face until 40, 45, or 50 pounds here, but here are my absolute favorites at the moment:

-Under $200, I think the best convertibles on the market right now are the Graco Size4Me 65, Graco My Size 65, and the Graco Contender.
-The three seats are very similar, with the Size4Me and My Size including a few additional conveniences that make them cost a bit more than the Contender.
-All of these seats are designed to be used from the day your child leaves the hospital until the day s/he weighs 40 pounds.
-They have among the highest height limits on the market, which means that just about any child will be able to use them until at least turning 4.
-Lighter children may get additional time out of them past 4!
+Under $200, I think the best convertibles on the market right now are the Graco Extend2Fit, Safety 1st Grow and Go EX Air, and Safety 1st Advance EX 65+ Air+.
+The three seats are very similar, with the main differences including widths and whether they include additional booster modes or not.
+All of these seats are designed to be used from the day your child leaves the hospital until the day s/he weighs 50 pounds.
+They have among the highest height limits on the market, which means that just about any child will be able to use them until at least turning 6.
+Lighter children may get additional time out of them past 7!